We're Going on a Bear Hunt: Theatre adaptation

 The book has been adapted as a stage play by director Sally Cookson with musical score by Benji Bower and design by Katie Sykes.
 The play has run in the West End and in provincial theatres.
 The ending of the performance has been changed so that there is a reconciliation between the family and the bear.
 Time Out magazine, who awarded four stars out of five, whilst describing the performers as "wonderfully entertaining" also said "those in the later primary years might find it a little boring – not an awful lot happens, after all."

 Television adaptation

+In August 2015, Lupus Films and Channel 4 (who the two previously produced The Snowman and The Snowdog) announced the half-hour animated television film adaptation of the picture book with Walker Books' production arm Walker Productions and American entertainment company Herrick Entertainment co-producing the animated adaptation.

+Half a year later in January 2016, Lupus Films teamed up with Walker Books' production arm Walker Productions (who was also co-producing the special with Lupus Films) to form Bear Hunt Films that would serve as a co-producer on the adaptation of the book with Lupus Films appointed Union Media as the worldwide distribution.

-Channel 4 first aired a half hour animated television adaptation on 24 December 2016 at 7:30 pm.
-It was voiced by Olivia Colman, Mark Williams, and Michael Rosen, in the US dub, the characters are voiced by Anna Faris and Jimmy Kimmel, and Michael Rosen keeps his UK dub.
+The half hour animated television adaptation premiered on Channel 4 on 24 December 2016 at 7:30 pm.
+It featured the voices of Olivia Colman, Mark Williams, Pam Ferris and Michael Rosen, and added much dialogue and other elements, including a scene of Rosie being friendly with the bear before the others pull her away.
 The Daily Telegraph, giving the programme three stars out of five, commented that "The whole thing was skilfully made, but ... did it need to take such a carefree story and cast a pall of gloom?".
 However, The Guardian said that adaptation was "sumptuous", "prestigious" but that "The animation adds a dose of festive sadness."
+It was released on DVD by Universal Pictures Home Entertainment on 14 June 2017.